Reservation for Irony: Native Wit and Contemporary Realities

 The artists in Reservation for Irony implement distinct yet interconnected approaches.
 Kent Monkman’s flamboyant gender-fluid alter ego, Miss Chief Eagle Testickle, uses camp to subvert art historical tropes, reasserting Indigenous presence with biting theatrical flair.
 Cara Romero blends traditional iconography with contemporary aesthetics to evoke the persistence and evolution of Indigenous identity.
 Diego Romero fuses Pueblo ceramic traditions with comic-book satire, creating layered narratives that bridge ancestral knowledge and popular culture.
 David Bradley’s vivid, densely composed paintings critique the commodification of Native life and the distortions of historical memory.
 Nicholas Galanin’s contribution, part of his I think it goes like this… series, invokes both the opening line of a joke and a poetic metaphor for the fractured work of cultural reconstruction.
 Together, their artwork opens a conversation about how humor—a vital tool in Indigenous storytelling, teaching, and resiliance—can serve as an act of resistance and remembering.

-As part of the exhibition, Trotta-Bono Contemporary and ICA Santa Fe will present two public programs: a panel discussion featuring artists Cara Romero, Nicholas Galanin, and Kent Monkman, moderated by artist Tony Abeyta; and a stand-up comedy night hosted by Ricardo Cate with friends.
+Two public programs took place as part of the exhibition: a panel discussion featuring artists Cara Romero, Nicholas Galanin, and Kent Monkman, moderated by artist Tony Abeyta; and a stand-up comedy night hosted by Ricardo Cate with friends.
 These events further explore how Indigenous humor shapes aesthetic practice and social critique.

 Indigenous Humor as Resistance: A Panel Discussion